AdrianRRojo/Stock-Price-Predictor/README.md

  ## Potential Roadblocks
  ---
- - Achieving a high level of accuracy
+ - Achieving a high level of accuracy.
- - Problems in generating the graphs
+ - Problems in generating the graphs.
  - Due date time limit.
+ - It is impossible to test long-term predictions in the week time limit.

- ### Wireframe
+ ## Wireframe
  ---
  - Example graph I expect to output.